ShatteredDisk/you-are-an-idiot/README.md

 # Controls
 2: Disarm the troll; 4: Activate the troll

+You will usually have to quit your browser to close the windows, but if you are fast enough, you can click on one of them and press 2 to stop them from moving.

 # Note
 The source was made quickly and is most likely heavily deprecated in most modern browsers.
 On certain browsers, you way need to allow `*all*` popups for this site.